HON 171: The Human Event I

 • Do the creation accounts agree with the findings of modern science?
 Should they?

-Genesis (Alter, pp. 50 - 130): The Story of Abraham
+Genesis (Alter, pp. 50 - 102): The Story of Abraham

 Abraham (Abram) is the founding patriarch of the Israelites.
 He was brought by God from Mesopotamia to Canaan, traditionally around 2000-1700 BCE.
 There he entered into a covenant with God by recognizing YHWH as the one true god, thus ushering in monotheism.
 For this, it was promised that he would become the father of a great nation.
-That promise would eventually manifest itself through Isaac, the son whom God demands Abraham sacrifice for no apparent reason.
-We will be particularly concentrating on this narrative thread.

-The Book of Job (Scheindlin, pp. 55 - 157)
+The Book of Job (pdf)

 Sefer Iyov (The Book of Job) is a didactic poem, a meditation on the presence of evil and why God permits such suffering.
 The narrative framework is provided by a probably older tale that recounts the suffering that the righteous Job endures at the hands of the Accuser (satan) before having it removed (somewhat) by Yahweh.
 The majority of the book is a contemplation of this suffering as Job is lectured to by three friends (Eliphaz, Bildad & Zophar) as well as a fourth individual, Elihu.
 Finally Yahweh himself makes an appearance.